 Most free-standing towel warmers have a sleek, classic design to compliment any bathroom interior.
 They are heated with electric elements, are safe and energy efficient so you can leave them running 24 hours a day.
 One of their biggest advantages is their portability: they can be used not only in your bathroom but wherever you might need them.

 However, wall-mounted towel warmers are typically more elegant than free-standing ones, and will fit much better in your bathroom's design.
 Wall space in bathrooms is sometimes limited and a free-standing towel warmer might get into your way and eventually become an obstacle.

 Wall-mounted towel warmers are available in both vertical and horizontal designs, allowing for more flexible wall positioning than conventional radiators.
 Because of these features, among many others, they are commonly installed in bathrooms, kitchens, or wherever space comes at a premium.

-Hardwired or Plugged-In Towel Warmers
+Hardwired Or Plugged-In Towel Warmers

-When it comes to plugged-in towel warmers, they have the advantage of flexibility and can be installed at anywhere the power outlet is within reach of a cable.
+When it comes to plugged-in towel warmers, they have the advantage of flexibility and can be installed where the power outlet is within reach of a cable.
 The nice thing about hardwired towel warmers is that they are directly wired to your house wiring system and there is no need for you to have any 110 outlets around to connect them.
 They are cable free, which just looks better.
 Higher-priced towel warmers are typically wall-mounted and hardwired to fully integrate with your bathroom design.
 A free-standing, plugged-in towel warmer is unlikely to find its way into a premium, luxury bath.

-Water or Oil?
+Water Or Oil?

 Some towel warmers circulate water, others circulate oil.
 Oil allows for a higher wattage and less leakage risks.
 Most water towel warmers' wattage is limited to 100/120 Watts.
 If you want a fast warm-up time in a limited time, you will want at least 200 Watts (with Oil).